wp-plugins/capability-manager-enhanced/readme.txt

 1. Users Menu.
 2. View or Modify capabilities for a role.
+3. Network: copy role to existing or future sites.
-3. Actions on roles.
+4. Actions on roles.
-4. Permissions Menu (Press Permit integration).
+5. Permissions Menu (Press Permit integration).
-5. View or Modify capabilities for a role (Press Permit integration).
+6. View or Modify capabilities for a role (with Press Permit Pro).
-6. Actions on roles (Press Permit integration).
+7. Force type-specific capabilities (Press Permit integration).
-7. Backup/Restore tool.
+8. Backup/Restore tool.

 == Frequently Asked Questions ==